stevejr/lensapp.github.io/licenses/eula.md

 The Software may automatically communicate with Mirantis servers to perform automated software updates and usage tracking.
 These features are designed to ensure the best possible end user experience.

 1. Automated Software Updates.
 The Software may automatically communicate with Mirantis servers to determine whether there are updated version of the Software available.
 You agree that the Software may be updated automatically on your computer without providing any further notice or receiving any additional consent.
 You may manually opt-out from automated software updates.
 2. Telemetry Usage Tracking.
 In the default mode, the Software automatically communicates with Mirantis servers to send certain telemetry data about the usage.
 This data is collected only for Mirantis legitimate interest and purpose of making the Software better.
-The telemetry data contain information about user interface events such as: application started, view changed, terminal opened etc. There is no metadata related to the data collected.
-For avoidance of doubt, no  sensitive data is sent, but some of the data can be qualified as data identifying an individual under various jurisdictions and you may manualy opt-out from usage tracking.
-The telemetry data does not contain any information about workloads that are actually running in the Kubernetes clusters.
+The telemetry data contain information about user interface events and generic information about the attached clusters.
+For avoidance of doubt, no  sensitive data is sent, but some of the data can be qualified as data identifying an individual under various jurisdictions and you may manually opt-out from sending telemetry data.
 3. More Information.
 For more information about how Mirantis handles and processes personal information, please visit https://www.mirantis.com/company/privacy-policy/.

 ## Intellectual Property Notices